eccenca/cmem-plugin-pyshacl/README.md

 ### Ontology graph URI

 The URI of a graph containing extra ontological information.
+The graph URI is selected from a list of graphs of type `owl:Ontology`.

 ### Inference